Is the Exchange of a Cryptocurrency or Digital Token a Taxable Event?

 In that statement, it became clear that the IRS treats cryptos as a capital asset.

 As a result, it’s subject to short-term or long-term captains gains tax rates if investors hold the assets greater than 12 months.

-It is important to remember that each time you sell or exchange a cryptocurrency for either cash, another cryptocurrency, or for goods or services, the transaction would be considered a taxable event, which would be subject to either, short-term or long-term capital gain/losses based on the basis (what you paid for the crypto), holding period, and the price the cryptocurrency was sold or exchanged for.
+Therefore, it’s important to remember that when you sell or exchange a cryptocurrency for cash or another cryptocurrency, etc., it’s subject to short-term or long-term capital gains/losses.
+This is based on what you paid for the crypto, hold period and price you sell or exchange it for.

-Therefore, in 2018, the sale or exchange of one cryptocurrency for another would be considered a taxable event and would trigger a capital gain or loss based on the difference between the purchase and sale price.
+As a result, the sale or exchange of one crypto for another will be a taxable event.
+This is because it will trigger a capital gain or loss depending on the difference between the purchase and sale price.